akshaygulabrao/ox-loves-trading-website/_posts/2024-09-26-speedrunning-openMP.md

 ### Further Work
 1. Compare the distribution of the actual cpu instructions used in the executable for the different functions.
 2. Figure out if the 60% efficiency is due to clang's compiler being bad.
+### Synchronization: Barrier

+A **barrier** forces each thread to wait untill all threads arrive.
+By default, after every for loop there is an implicit *barrier*, that you can bypass with **pragma omp for nowait**.

+### Master construct
+Using **pragma omp master**, designate only the master thread to do the work.
+The master thread initiates and terminates parallel regions.

+### Single Construct
+**pragma omp single** can be used when one thread, not necessarily master, needs to do work

 ## Exercise 5: Monte Carlo Calculations

+First I am going to talk about a few extra commands that may end up useful later.
 Here is the starter code that you will need
 ```c
 pi_mc.c